Chapter 2: Stitches

 FEBRUARY 9, 1998, Monday

 “Class, this is Jinwon, as you all know,” the teacher introduced him in his class even though everybody knew him.
-He was kind of popular in his school.
+He was somewhat popular in his school.
 He was the main singer and guitarist of the school band that won the talent show some few years ago.
-He was the friendliest kid around.
+He has also competed on singing contests with other students from different schools and has won first place three consecutive years in a row.
 He was charming to everyone and the only reason they would hate him is if they did not understand how Jinwon at some days, would prefer to only stick by his closest friends—his band members.
-But other than that, he was favored by everyone because of his charms.
-And since this was a small community, he knew almost all of them at heart—of course, before the accident.
+But other than that, he was favored by everyone because of his exceptional talents.
+Nobody ever had a bad report of him.

 The class smiled widely and congratulated him for being back in the last year of high-school.
-They patted his back and wanted to horde around him, but Stephanie told them not to expect too much.
-She knew that was what Jinwon would’ve wanted.
+They patted his back and wanted to horde around him, but Stephanie told some of them not to overwhelm him or expect too much things from him.
+She knew Jinwon was still not comfortable with the attention.

 Out of the happy crowd, Hyungsoo, Yohan, and Jessica sat silently.
 Most of Jinwon’s classmates knew nothing about the big change in his character, but these three did.
-They didn’t really know if they were happy that he is back in school.
+They didn’t really know if they were happy to see him back in school.
 Things just weren’t the same between them anymore.

 Jinwon sat at the middle of the class with Stephanie on his left and on Hyungsoo on his right.
 He slightly bowed his head to Hyungsoo and Hyungsoo awkwardly bowed back.
 Hyungsoo didn’t look at him after that.
 He was too affected by Jinwon’s memory loss that he couldn’t take seeing his own best friend.

 Then Jinwon blankly stared at his textbook.
-He wanted to study, to prove that he could progress in his life, but his mind can’t seem to work.
+He wanted to study to prove that he could progress just fine in life, but he couldn’t seem to put his mind to work.

-After school, she talked to him while he walked him back to his house.
+After school, she talked to him while she walked him back to his house.

 “How’s your first day?”
 Stephanie asked.